-Risk Controls - Skate Parks Risk Control to Mitigate Risk Residual Risk There is a risk that non- compliant skate parks are in service leading to injury of users.
+Risk Control to Mitigate Risk Residual Risk There is a risk that non- compliant skate parks are in service leading to injury of users.
 Continue regular inspections for condition rating.
 Ensure funding remains available for maintenance.
 Low There is a risk that the condition of skate parks will change rapidly with abuse leading to failure Continue to undertake inspections for condition rating.
 Any hazards will be prioritised and undertaken either as Priority Low

-of the asset or injury to Maintenance or listed and undertaken

-the user. as Programmed Maintenance.
+of the asset or injury to the user.
+Maintenance or listed and undertaken as Programmed Maintenance.

 Undertake urgent works immediately

 as soon as resources are available.